danawoodman/django-flatpages-plus/README.markdown

 A more robust flatpages app for Django.

-This app adds a few "missing" features to flatpages including tagging (via [django-taggit][] currently), page view counting, a more robust `templatetag`, created and modified datestamps and a few more niceties...
+This app adds a few "missing" features to flatpages including:

+- Tagging (via [django-taggit][] currently)
+- Automatic and intelligent breadcrumb creation.
+- Page view tracking
+- A more robust manager.
+- A more robust `templatetag` (see "get_flatpages Templatetag" below)
+- "Page title" (used for `<title>` tag) and "Link name" (used to give links to pages a sane name).
+- Created and modified datestamps

 This app is meant to replace the default `django.contrib.flatpages` app and will not work running along side it.